-Whole life insurance is a type of permanent life insurance, which is designed to provide coverage for your entire life.
 The type of whole life insurance policy you choose determines how the cash value component grows or shrinks overtime.
 Unlike term insurance, a whole life policy cannot be convertible or renewable.

-Not all cash value accounts are the same, so it’s important to know the difference when shopping for whole life insurance.
+Not all cash value policies are the same, so it’s important to know the difference when shopping for whole life insurance.
 Below we’ll compare the different types of whole life insurance so you can decide what type of policy is right for you.

 Ready to shop for life insurance?